nimaous/SemSAD/README.md

-# We are still updaing this repo
+# We are still updating this repo
-# UNSUPERVISED ANOMALY DETECTION FROM SEMANTIC SIMILARITY SCORES
+## UNSUPERVISED ANOMALY DETECTION FROM SEMANTIC SIMILARITY SCORES

 This repository contains PyTorch code for the [SemSAD paper](https://arxiv.org/abs/2012.00461).